EXCLUSIVE LEADING OPTOMETRISTS | PINELANDS, CAPE TOWN

 Latest News Blog

 Laser pointers shine a focused beam of high intensity light, usually red, and are commonly used in corporate and classroom presentations to highlight specific points or images on media screens.
-Very Important!
 Looking directly at the light beam of a laser pointer can cause temporary vision loss and even permanent damage to the retina.
 This was learned after children and young adults began purchasing laser pointers and using them as toys.
 Also, laser pointers began to be used as sighting devices for paintball guns.
-Because of the potential for eye injuries and now it’s mandated that laser pointers carry
+Because of the potential for eye injuries, it is now mandated that laser pointers carry warning labels